The Mystery of Modes Workshop

 Rental HDs and harps available.

-- To Register, click on the location you are interested in: Maryland or Chicago.
+To Register or get site-specific information, click on the location you are interested in:

 - Musicians who want to become more fluent in the modes used in Appalachian and Celtic music.